La Perla Amazon River Cruises offers some of the most affordable cruises in the Amazon Rainforest!

 Your choice of 4 or 7 days Amazon River cruise itineraries, including all meals, airport transfers and jungle excursions.
 The ship has 14 cabins and is one of the most affordable tourist class ships in Peru.

-Extra services in Iquitos, Lima, and throughout Peru can be added to suit interests. * There may be discounts on certain departures!
+Extra services in Iquitos, Lima, and throughout Peru may be added to suit interests.

 La Perla Rates & Dates (contact us for special discounts & departure dates)